< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 It seems the Kamala Campaign's response is: Yes she did. -- and nothing more.
 Never let trolls control the conversation.
 If they insist on proof, they can chase it down themselves.
 She has nothing to prove to them.

 * Under the category of: What is wrong with these people? -- from early 2022 to late 2023, a man from Queens named Ade Salim Lilly made over 12,000 threatening phone calls to politicians, calling from Maryland and Puerto Rico.
 He was finally busted in Puerto Rico, and has now been sentenced to 13 months in prison, followed by several years of probation.
-Come the Trump Revolution, and it ends up mostly being crank phone calls.
-I think that is a fad that has no future.
+Come the Trump Revolution, and it seems to be heavily reliant on crank phone calls.

 DAYLOG THU 05 SEP 24: The DOJ has now cracked down on a Russian disinformation effort named "Doppelganger", in particular targeting "fake news" website the ring had set up.
 There is the question of who besides trolls cares about the fake news these days.